What are Common Forms of Nursing Home Abuse?

 Neglect is the failure to provide necessary and reasonable care, and also falls under the category of nursing home abuse.
 A common form of neglect is insufficient or improper wound care.
 Another unfortunately common form of abuse is sexual abuse, which is defined as any non-consensual sexual contact.

 The signs and consequences of nursing home abuse include malnutrition and dehydration, as well as bedsores from the neglect of caregivers.
 In severe cases, the result of abuse and neglect is death.
-When a nursing home neglects to take proper precautions against falls, the older adult’s family should intervene, as this too is regarded as nursing home abuse.
+When a nursing home neglects to take proper precautions against falls, the family should intervene, as this, too is regarded as nursing home abuse.

-Fortunately, there are federal and state laws, and legal options to fight for abused or neglected nursing home residents.
+Fortunately, there are federal and state laws, as well as legal options to fight for abused or neglected nursing home residents.
 In Illinois, nursing home residents are entitled to protection under both federal and state laws, ensuring their health, well-being, and safety.

 Nursing homes that fail to provide care and compassion for their residents could be liable both civilly and criminally.
-At Spiros Law, we will hold those accountable who have compromised the well-being and safety of nursing home residents by failing to hire and train qualified caregivers or supervise them and prevent abuse from occurring.
+At Spiros Law, we will hold those accountable who have compromised the well-being and safety of nursing home residents by failing to hire and train qualified caregivers, or supervise them in order to prevent abuse from occurring.

 Our team of nursing home abuse lawyers is committed to aggressively seeking justice while being compassionate in our representation of anyone who has suffered such abuse.
 That is why so many clients trust us to help them get the compensation they deserve if their loved one was abused in a nursing home or another facility.